How to Get the Best Car Loan

 Before you start looking at cars, determine how much you can afford to spend.
 Salespeople may make the case to you that a car is affordable through options like a long-term loan when it is not actually within your budget.
 To determine whether you can actually make payments on the car and how you want to handle car loan payments, you must first understand common loan terms:

-- Down payment: This is a payment you make up front when purchasing your car.
+- Down payment: This is a payment you make upfront when purchasing your car.
 In general, the larger your down payment, the smaller your loan and the lower your resulting monthly payments; experts recommend putting down at least 20% of the purchase price to secure favorable car loan terms.
-It may be uncomfortable to write a large check, but you’ll enjoy more flexibility later if you do so.
+It may be uncomfortable to write a large check, but you’ll enjoy more flexibility, less interest cost, and lower monthly payment obligation for many months to come when you do so.
 In addition, if you plan to trade in your current vehicle, the trade-in credit may cover the down payment.

 - Monthly payments: These are regular payments you make for a specified number of years.
 Keep the dollar amount of payments at a comfortable level to account for unanticipated events that could affect your income.
 Your income could decrease, or you might face unexpected expenses in the coming years.
 In general, your monthly car payment should be no more than your monthly income less your living expenses, the costs of ownership (insurance, registration, and maintenance), and any debt you might need to roll over from an old car loan into the new loan.